 This clan animal is considered sacred among many of the America southwest tribes and Mexican tribes.
 Native American culture, deer is considered the keeper of the Earth.
 These caretakers are also a symbol of fertility and sacrifice themselves to feed the tribes.
 A Cherokee legend states that the deer and rabbit raced to see which was the fastest and the prize was large antlers.

 If a deer shows up as your spirit animal, pay attention to your intuition and honor those abilities that make you sensitive.
 The deer bestows you with the grace to overcome challenges and obstacles.
-You may be a gentle person, but the deer shows you how to use your instincts to survive and gives you strength that most people underestimate.
+You may be a gentle person, but the deer shows you how to use your instincts to survive and gives you a strength most people underestimate.
 It's your determination to achieve your goals that provides you with formidable strength and infuses tenderness and grace in all you do.

 Caribou Man is an Innu mythology animal master.
 The masters oversee the care of specific animals and grant the Innu the right to hunt and use these animals for food.
 Caribou Man is often the spokesperson for the other animal masters.
 In the Innu mythology, a displeased Caribou Man over the treatment of the caribou can prevent the tribe from finding caribou on their hunts, resulting in starvation.

 In Native American folklore, Elk is the symbol for passion and love.
 The Elk Men created the first flutes and were used to seduce women.
-In traditions, Elk Men are promiment participants in most sacred ceremonies.
+In traditions, Elk Men are prominent participants in most sacred ceremonies.

 If you have a vision of elk, you are known as an Elk Dreamer and have the spiritual power to fight evil spirits.
 The arrival of elk into your life signifies a period of abundance and love.
 In addition, elk energy will show you how to achieve specific goals and imbue confidence.